StewLG/check_truenas_extended_play/README.md

 #### Check for alerts.
 This may be all the average user needs to set up.
 TrueNAS/FreeNas alerts about nearly all significant events here.

-#### Normal operation
+#### Alerts normal operation
 ```
 check_truenas_extended_play.py -H apollo.yourdomain.local -u root -p RootPassy -type alerts -nv
 OK - No problem alerts
 ```

-#### Sample error condition
+#### Alerts sample error condition
 ```
 check_truenas_extended_play.py -H sicknas.yourdomain.local -u root -p RootPa$$worD -type alerts -nv -ns
 CRITICAL - (C) Space usage for pool "BigMediaThree" is 85%.
-Optimal pool performance requires used space remain below 80%. - (W) New feature flags are available for volume BigMediaToo.
-Refer to the "Upgrading a ZFS Pool" subsection in the User Guide "Installing and Upgrading" chapter and "Upgrading" section for more instructions. - (W) New feature flags are available for volume BigMediaThree.
-Refer to the "Upgrading a ZFS Pool" subsection in the User Guide "Installing and Upgrading" chapter and "Upgrading" section for more instruction
+Optimal pool performance requires
+used space remain below 80%. -(W) New feature flags are available for volume BigMediaToo.
+Refer
+to the "Upgrading a ZFS Pool" subsection in the User Guide "Installing and Upgrading" chapter
+and "Upgrading" section for more instructions. - (W) New feature flags are available for volume
+BigMediaThree.
+Refer to the "Upgrading a ZFS Pool" subsection in the User Guide "Installing and Upgrading"
-s.
+chapter and "Upgrading" section for more instructions.
 ```

 ## Check Zpool health